giesselmann/nanopype/docs/installation/src.md

     # specific tool only
     snakemake --snakefile rules/install.smk --directory [INSTALL_PREFIX] samtools

-The --directory argument of snakemake is used as installation prefix.
-By running snakemake with e.g. -j 4 multiple targets are build in parallel at the cost of interleaved output to the shell.
+The --directory argument of Snakemake is used as installation prefix.
+By running Snakemake with e.g. -j 4 multiple targets are build in parallel at the cost of interleaved output to the shell.
 To further accelerate the build you may try the following to build 8 tools (-j 8) with 8 threads each (threads_build=8) using the CMake generator Ninja:

     snakemake --snakefile rules/install.smk --directory [INSTALL_PREFIX] all -j 8 --config threads_build=8 build_generator=Ninja